 This year Mars will appear 2/3 larger than the image below from a few weeks before the 2014 opposition.

-Even at its largest, Mars is more than 60 times smaller than the full moon.
-If you plan to photograph Mars during opposition, it's helpful to know the focal length you need for a good size final image.
+Even at its largest, Mars is more than 60 times smaller than the full Moon.
+If you plan to photograph Mars during opposition, it is helpful to know the focal length you need for a good size final image.
 The plate scale of a telescope (or camera lens) is the scale of the image at the focal plane.
 You only need to know the effective focal length, F, of your lens to calculate this: